 This political arms race should be unsurprising to anyone paying attention.
 The U.S. House and Senate are narrowly divided, the number of presidential swing states is at a historic low and several state legislatures have razor-thin majorities.
 Every state, every office, every district matters.
 The two parties are fighting for every advantage to break the stalemate, yet so far that deadlock largely persists.

 Perhaps the parties’ impasse is most evident when looking at the partisan alignment of our state legislatures.
-Of the 49 states with bicameral legislatures, only two have divided legislatures.
-Michigan’s is due to a pair of Democratic vacancies in the House, which will be filled in special elections on April 16.
-Prior to those vacancies, Democrats held a 56 to 54 majority in the chamber.
-The other split legislature is in Pennsylvania, where Democrats have had to repeatedly retake their single-vote state House majority in special elections, due to a series of vacancies.
+Of the 49 states with bicameral legislatures, only one has a divided legislature.
+(Michigan’s was divided at the start of the year, due to a pair of vacancies in the House, but Democrats regained their majority in special elections last month.)
+The only split legislature is in Pennsylvania, where Democrats have had to repeatedly retake their single-vote state House majority in special elections, due to a series of vacancies.
 Republicans cling to a three-seat majority in the state Senate.
-Every state other than these two pivotal presidential battlegrounds have single-party control of their legislatures.
+Every other state has single-party control of their legislatures.

 This is the context for dozens of high-stakes redistricting lawsuits.
 More than half the states have seen litigation since 2020 and the pace shows little sign of letting up.